awsdocs/aws-config-developer-guide/doc_source/security-logging-and-monitoring.md

 1. For **Dead\-letter queue**, choose whether to use a standard Amazon SQS queue as a dead\-letter queue\.
 EventBridge sends events that match this rule to the dead\-letter queue if they are not successfully delivered to the target\.
 Do one of the following:
    + Choose **None** to not use a dead\-letter queue\.
-   + Choose **Select an Amazon SQS queue in the current AWS account to use as the dead\-letter queue** and then select the queue to use from the drop\-down list\.
+   + Choose **Select an Amazon SQS queue in the current AWS account to use as the dead\-letter queue** and then select the queue to use from the dropdown list\.
    + Choose **Select an Amazon SQS queue in an other AWS account as a dead\-letter queue** and then enter the ARN of the queue to use\.
 You must attach a resource\-based policy to the queue that grants EventBridge permission to send messages to it\.
 For more information, see [Event retry policy and using dead\-letter queues](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-rule-dlq.html)\.

 1. \(Optional\) Choose **Add target** to add another target for this rule\.